Drinking alcohol or taking recreational drugs, such as cocaine or cannabis, can affect how you manage your type 1 diabetes.

 Others slow you down and can make you eat more or feel really low the next day, so you might not manage your blood glucose as well.

-You're advised not to use recreational drugs at all.
-If you do use them, speak to your diabetes team about the best ways to stay safe and manage your diabetes.
+If you decide to use recreational drugs, speak to your diabetes team about the best ways to stay safe and manage your diabetes.

 Make sure someone you're with knows about your diabetes and how to recognise and treat a hypo.